natyusha/ShokoRelay.bundle/README.md

 - Season -4 → Other

 #### Ambiguous Title Replacement
-In cases where AniDB uses ambiguous episode titles the series title will be used instead (with the original title appended to it).
+In cases where AniDB uses ambiguous episode titles the series title will be used instead (with the original title appended to it as necessary).
 A list of the titles considered ambiguous by the agent are as follows:
 - Complete Movie
 - Music Video
 - OAD